shubhamd99/react/README.md

 * Mode - Mode tells Webpack which configuration and optimizations to use for your application.

 Next.js has adopted webpack 5 as the default for compilation.

+## Hyderation

+Hydration is the process of using client-side JavaScript to add application state and interactivity to server-rendered HTML.

+## Rehyderation

+This is pretty much the same thing, but is used in reference to SSR - SSR returns full html, but you still need to attach the react listeners to it.

 ## New Features of Next 12